8 Estimation, Confidence Intervals, and Bootstrapping

 This method takes advantage of the large number of bootstrap samples that can be determined.
 In several respects, this exercise is not different from the sampling distribution explained in Chapter 7.
 The only difference, albeit an important one, is that we are not sampling from the population, we are sampling from the original sample.
 How many different bootstrap samples could we get from a single sample?
 A very large number, actually.
 If the original sample has 10 numbers, as the one shown above, each possible bootstrap sample of size 10 is determined by sampling 10 times with replacement, so the total number of bootstrap samples is \(10^{10}\) or 10 billion different bootstrap samples.
 If the original sample has 20 numbers, the number of bootstrap samples is \(20^{20}\), a number greater than the total number of stars in the universe.
 Even with modern powerful computers, it would be an onerous task to calculate every possible bootstrap sample.
 Instead, a thousand or so bootstrap samples are retrieved, similar to the simulations performed in Chapter 7, and this number is often large enough to provide useful results.

 Since Efron (Efron 1979) proposed the bootstrap, the statistical community embraced this method.
 During the 1980s and 1990s, many theoretical and empirical results were presented showing the strength of bootstrap methods.
 As an illustration, Efron (Efron 1979), Hall (Hall 1986), Efron and Tibshirani(Efron and Tibshirani 1986), and Hall (Hall 1988) showed that bootstrapping was at least as good if not better than existent methods, when the goal was to estimate the standard error of an estimator or find the confidence intervals of a parameter.
 Modifications were proposed to improve the algorithm in situations where the basic method was not producing accurate results.
-With the continuous improvement of computing power and speed, and the advantages of having ready to use statistical software for its implementation, the use of the bootstrap has become more and more popular in many fields.
+With the continuous improvement of computing power and speed, and the advantages of having ready-to-use statistical software for its implementation, the use of the bootstrap has become more and more popular in many fields.

 As an illustration, if we are interested in the mean of the population, \(\mu\), and we have collected one random sample, we can gain a large number of bootstrap samples from this original sample, use them to calculate sample means, order the sample means from smallest to largest, and choose the interval that contains the middle 95% of these sample means.
 This will be the simplest way to find a confidence interval based on the bootstrap.
 In the next few subsections, we explore how to incorporate this and similar methods to construct confidence intervals.